A guide to managing acute lower back pain

 Most of the time your pain will ease within two to three weeks and completely resolve within six weeks.
 If your symptoms are severe and unchanged after one week it is recommended you see your Doctor or Physiotherapist.
 Please be reassured that 99% of acute lower back pain does not have a serious cause but if you are in doubt or things don’t feel right then see a medical professional.

-These symptoms are very rare but you should seek immediate medical attention if you experience any of them:
+To summarise the points in the video, the below symptoms are very rare but you should seek immediate medical attention if you experience any of them:

 - Difficulty passing urine, loss of sensation when you pass urine or not knowing when your bladder is full or empty